williamahartman/Jamepad/README.md

 ```

 ## Building Jamepad
-1.  run `gradle windowsNatives`
+1.  run `./gradlew windowsNatives`
-2.  run `gradle linuxNatives`
+2.  run `./gradlew linuxNatives`
 3. Clone the repo on a mac.
 Copy the files you just built (from the `libs` folder) to the mac
-4. On the mac, run `gradle OSXNatives`
+4. On the mac, run `./gradlew OSXNatives`
-5.  run `gradle dist` to generate a .jar file with all the dependencies bundled
+5.  run `./gradle dist` to generate a .jar file with all the dependencies bundled

 #### Dependencies for Building Jamepad on Linux
 Right now the Windows and Linux binaries, Jamepad needs to be built on Linux.
 The binaries for Windows are cross-compiled.